Texans take control of AFC South by beating Titans 24-21

 This game featured a pair of 14-point swings and three interceptions combined around the goal line.

-The first came in the second quarter when the Titans had first-and-goal at the Houston 5 when Tannehill threw to Anthony Firsker, who had the ball popped out by Reid.
+The first came in the second quarter when the Titans had first-and-goal at the Houston 5 when Tannehill’s pass to Anthony Firsker popped out on a hit by Reid.
 Texans linebacker Whitney Mercilus ran 86 yards to the Tennessee 14.
 Watson hit Kenny Stillstwo plays later for a 12-yard TDand a 7-0 lead.

 The Texans then forced Tennessee three-and-out with Henry watching from the sideline, and Watson drove Houston 72 yards.
 He found Stills again with a16-yard TD passfor a 14-0 lead.